Summation formulas for GJMS-operators and Q-curvatures on the M\"obius sphere: Introduction and statement of results

+for the GJMS-operator $P_6$ of locally conformally flat metrics.
+Here the scalar functions $\mu_4$ and $\mu_6$ are given in terms of the curvature of $g$; for explicit formulas see \cite{juhl-ex}.

-We proceed with the formulation of the two main conjectures of \cite{juhl-power}.
-For this purpose, we need to introduce some notation.
+In order to describe the general recursive formula for GJMS-operators, we need to introduce some notation.
 A sequence $I = (I_1,\dots,I_r)$ of integers $I_j \ge 1$ will be regarded as a composition of the sum $|I| = I_1 + I_2 + \cdots + I_r$.
 As usual, a composition of a positive integer $m$ is a representation of $m$ as a sum $m=m_1+m_2+\dots+m_r$ of positive integers $m_1,m_2,\dots,m_r$, where two representations which contain the same summands but differ in the order of the summands are regarded as different. $|I|$ will be called the size of $I$.
 For any composition $I$, we set

 For $N \ge 1$, let

 with the multiplicities $m_I$ defined by

 Here, an empty product has to be interpreted as $1$.
 In particular, $m_{(N)} = 1$ for all $N \ge 1$, and $m_I = m_{I^{-1}}$, where $I^{-1}$ is the reverse composition of $I=(I_1,I_2,\dots,I_r)$, that is, $I^{-1}=(I_r,I_{r-1},\dots,I_1)$.